 Many big online companies rely on this method either solely or to let them ship products which they normally would not be able to inventory.
 Amazon.com uses this method for some of the items sold and at the individual level Ebay and Esty sellers use this method all the time.

 At checkout in the area where you select your “Shipping Method” will be a check box you can click to indicate you want it drop shipped.
 If you provide a valid address in your account’s business profile, we will automatically check this for you.
 The order is then shipped and made to look like you are the sender.
 No information about us will be included.
 Prices will also be removed from the packing slip.

-A giclee prints is a way to classify a professionally produced print using inkjet technology, primarily printed on canvas or a fine art paper with archival grade inks.
+A giclée print is a way to classify a professionally produced print using inkjet technology; primarily printed on canvas or a fine art paper with archival grade inks.
 While the process is only several decades old, it has quickly become the method of choice for both artists and photographers.
 Read more…

 Yes.
-Many artists order their under-paintings from us, and this practice is becoming more and more popular.
+Many artists order their under-paintings from us.

 Yes.
 All canvas prints will be coated with an aqueous coating to help diminish the potential for smudging and scuffing.
 A print in which the matte canvas is chosen will receive a matte coating while a print in which luster or gloss canvas is selected will receive a luster coating.

-Your giclee canvas print will last up to 150 years at least, with the proper care.
-Although the process of giclee printing has only been around since the latter part of the last century, testing and research confirms that an archival giclee print can have a life-span of 200+ years.
-Both Epson and Canon promotes their inks as being resistant to fading over time.
+Your giclee canvas print will last up to 150 years with the proper care.
+Both Epson and Canon promote their inks as being resistant to fading over time.